florixak/UHCRun-Revamp/README.md

     - Description: Allows the player to join the server when it is full.
 - `uhcrevamp.spectate`
     - Description: Allows the player to join and spectate playing games.
+- `uhcrevamp.vip`
+    - Description: Grants VIP permissions to the player, such as reserved slots and color chat.

 ## Usage